Robust subgroup discovery: Problem statement: robust subgroup discovery

 Given the definition of all possible subgroup lists in a dataset, the objective is to return the subgroup list $M$ that minimises the MDL two-part code of Eq.~\eqref{eq:LengthTotal}, i.e., the objective is to find

-where the first part concerns the \emph{global} optimality of the subgroup list, on the complete dataset, while the constraint $\Xi (\Ti,\Td)$ states that there should be more evidence in favour of having each subgroup in the list than for using the overall dataset distribution.
+where the first part concerns the \emph{global} optimality of the subgroup list, on the complete dataset, while the constraint $\Xi (\Ti,\Td)$ states that there should be more evidence in favour of having each subgroup in the list than for using the overall dataset distribution (for the motivation on using the MDL principle refer to Section~\ref{sec:motivation_mdl}).

 To operationalise this, $L(\Ymat \given \Xmat,M)$ and $L(M) $ need to be defined.
 Thus, we propose a model encoding $L(M)$ in Section~\ref{sec:model_encoding} and a data encoding in Section~\ref{sec:data_encoding}.
 Then, Section~\ref{sec:mdlsl_wklsd_bayes} shows that the data encoding equals WKL-based subgroup discovery and Bayesian testing, reflecting the statistical robustness of each subgroup in the list.